Cracking Employment Status and Its Types

 4. Directors:

 Directors operate a limited company on behalf of shareholders.
-The responsibilities and rights of directors vary from employees.
+The responsibilities and rights of directors vary among employees.
 They are categorized as officeholders for tax and NICs.
-If a director performs other works that are not related to being a director and have an employment contract, they can claim employment rights.

 5. Office Holder: